Barklim/CreeperLand/README.md

 ### Project setup

-In server delete dist folder and del migrations if have

-create db with dbname and pass like in mikro-orm.config.ts
+In server delete dist folder and del migrations if have.
+Create db with dbname and pass like in mikro-orm.config.ts

 ```
   dbName: "creeperland",
   password: "web13",
 ```

-create migration
+Create migration

 ```
 yarn create:migration